SAP-samples/teched2023-IN264/exercises/ex5/README.md

 ## Summary

-At the end of this exercise, you should have copied, configured and deployed an integration flow that automatically create a purchase requisition (PR) with the approved equipments list in the S/4HANA Cloud system.
+At the end of this exercise, you should have copied, configured and deployed an integration flow that automatically create a purchase requisition (PR) with the approved equipment list in the S/4HANA Cloud system.

 With this exercise you have completed all the technical configuration steps.
 Now you have to execute and test the scenario by adding a new employee in SAP SuccessFactors system.